flugg/laravel-responder/readme.md

 #### Option 4: Trait

-The package also has a `Flugg\Responder\Traits\RespondsWithJson` trait you can use in your base controller.
+Lastly, the package also has a `Flugg\Responder\Traits\RespondsWithJson` trait you can use in your base controller.

 The trait gives you access to `successResponse()` and `errorResponse()` methods in your controllers: